-There are numerous ways to establish a connection between devices and whilst I2C is the ideal solution in many applications the following briefly describes and compares some alternatives.
+There are numerous ways to establish a connection between devices and whilst I2C is the ideal solution for many applications the following briefly describes and compares some alternatives.

-The CAN bus was originally developed for automotive applications but it has made it into almost all industrial areas.
-The CAN protocol is quite complex allowing for data integrity check, device addressing, error recovery and several advanced features.
-There is, however, a large number of hardware CAN controllers available which hides this complexity from the developer.
+The CAN bus was originally developed for automotive applications but it has found its way into almost all industrial areas.
+The CAN protocol is quite complex allowing for data integrity checks, device addressing, error recovery and several advanced features.
+There is, however, a large number of hardware CAN controllers available which hide this complexity from the developer.
 CAN can use the same physical layer as a UART allowing to bridge larger distances than an I2C or SPI connection.

 Dallas Semiconductors is the inventor of 1-Wire